What is formaldehyde?

 Make smart choices when using urea-formaldehyde pressed wood products

-Currently available, domestically produced UF pressed wood products emit less formaldehyde than similar products produced prior to and during the 1980s.
-Yet, installing large amounts of certain pressed wood products can elevate formaldehyde levels indoors for a significant period of time.
+Currently, available, domestically produced UF pressed wood products emit less formaldehyde than similar products manufactured before and during the 1980s.
+Installing large amounts of certain pressed wood products can elevate formaldehyde levels indoors for a significant duration of time.
 In general, it is best to avoid using UF pressed wood products in your home.
 However, there can be times when the use of such products is unavoidable.

 Here are some steps you can take to reduce formaldehyde emissions when you need to use UF particleboard or hardwood plywood:

 Buy particleboard or hardwood plywood stamped with the Composite Panel Association (CPA) or Hardwood Plywood and Veneer Association (HPVA) stamp.
 Particleboard and hardwood plywood bearing these stamps are certified to meet certain formaldehyde emission standards, and may be lower in formaldehyde emissions than products that are not certified.

 Products made with PF or MDI resins emit significantly less formaldehyde and are not required to be stamped.
 Various other low-emitting products are also available but are not stamped.
 Ask the manufacturer or salesperson to assist you in distinguishing among the different kinds of pressed wood products.

 Buy UF products that are sealed with certain factory finishes.
 Some factory finishes are useful for reducing formaldehyde emissions (see box below).
 UF products are often coated with these finishes on only one side: consumers may wish to apply appropriate sealants to the edges and backs of these products.
 Also, the customer can specify that all surfaces be sealed when buying customized products.
 Avoid urea-formaldehyde acid-catalyzed coatings.

 SOME FACTORY FINISHES THAT CAN REDUCE FORMALDEHYDE EMISSIONS